spuithori/svelte-ionic-app/README.md

 - Ionic lifecycle hooks implemented - see Page.svelte and Note.svelte (and IonPage.svelte) - also in onMount/onDestroy style
 - modal and popover controllers work via inline and programmatically - was quite a search to get this done!!
 - other controllers work perfectly - menu has a minor workaround
+- shows source code for all documented APIs - Vue, Angular, Javascript and Stencil.
+Next to Svelte!!

 ## REPLS
 REPLS available - https://github.com/Tommertom/svelte-ionic-app/blob/master/REPLS.md